 Unwanted Sexual Contact.
 The 2012 WGRA survey includes a measure of unwanted sexual contact (i.e., sexual assault) originally developed for the 2006 Workplace and Gender Relations Survey of Active Duty Members.
 Although this term does not appear in the Uniform Code of Military Justice (UCMJ), it is used as an umbrella term intended to include certain acts prohibited by the UCMJ.
-For the purposes of the 2012 WGRA survey, the term "unwanted sexual contact" means intentional sexual contact that was against a person's will or which occurred when the person did not or could not consent, and includes completed or attempted sexual intercourse, sodomy (oral or anal sex), penetration by an object, and the unwanted touching of genitalia and other sexually-related areas of the body.
-Members were asked questions related to personal experiences of unwanted sexual contact in the 12 months prior to taking the survey.
-Members who indicated they experienced unwanted sexual contact were then asked to provide details of the experience that had the greatest effect (i.e., where the situation occurred and who the offenders were).
+For the purposes of the 2012 WGRA survey, the term "unwanted sexual contact" means intentional sexual contact that was against a person's will or which occurred when the person did not or could not consent, and includes completed or attempted sexual intercourse, sodomy (oral or anal sex), penetration by an object, and the unwanted to personal experiences of unwanted sexual contact in the 12 months prior to taking the survey.
+Members who indicated they experienced unwanted sexual contact in the sexual contact were then asked to provide details of the experience that had the greatest effect (i.e., where the situation occurred and who the offenders were).
 Trend comparisons on unwanted sexual contact are presented from surveys administered in 2006, 2010 and 2012.
 Also included for the first time in 2012 WGRA is a measure of unwanted sexual contact prior to entering and since joining the military.

-Additional details are provided in the tabulation volume (DMDC 2012a).
+&lt;sup>1 Additional details are provided in the tabulation volume (DMDC 2012a).